 Personal Allowance Worksheet (Keep for your records.)
-A. Enter "1" for your : A B. Enter "1" if: You are single and have only one pension; or You are married, have only one pension, and your spouse has no income subject to withholding; or Your income from a second pension or a job, or your spouse's pension or wages (or the total of all) is \$1,500 or less. В has income subjec pouse.
-But, you may choose to enter "0" if you are married and have either a spouse who t to withholding or you have more than one source of income subject to withholding.
-C D. Enter number of d D E. Enter "1" if you will E F. Child Tax Credit (i ncluding additional child tax credit): • If your total income will be less than \$61,000 (\$90,000 if married), enter "2" for each eligible child; then less "1" if you have three or more eligible children. • If your total income will be between \$61,000 and \$84,000 (\$90,000 and \$119,000 if married), enter "1" for each eligible child, plus "1" additional if you have six or more eligible children F G. Add lines A through F and enter total here.
-Note: This may be different from the number of exemptions you claim on your tax return > G For accuracy, complete all worksheets that apply.
+A. Enter "1" for y A B. Enter "1" if: You are single and have only one pension; or You are married, have only one pension, and your spouse has no income subject to withholding; or Your income from a second pension or a job, or your spouse's pension or wages (or the total of all) is \$1,500 or less. В has income sul ur spouse.
+But, you may choose to enter "0" if you are married and have either a spouse who oject to withholding or you have more than one source of income subject to withholding. may help you avoid having too little tax withheld.)
+C D. Enter number of dependents (other than your spouse or yourself) you will claim on your tax return D E. Enter "1" if you will file as head of household on your tax return E F. Child Tax Cred lit (including additional child tax credit): • If your total income will be less than \$61,000 (\$90,000 if married), enter "2" for each eligible child; then less "1" if you have three or more eligible children. • If your total income will be between \$61,000 and \$84,000 (\$90,000 and \$119,000 if married), enter "1" for each eligible child, plus "1" additional if you have six or more eligible children F G. Add lines A thr you claim on yo > G For accuracy, complete all worksheets that apply.
 If you plan to itemize or claim adjustments to income and want to reduce your withholding, see the Deductions and Adjustments Worksheet.
-If you have more than one source of income subject to withholding or a spouse with income subject to withholding and your combined income from all sources exceeds \$40,000 (\$25,000 if married), see the Multiple Pensions / More-Than- One-Income Worksheet to avoid having too little tax withheld.

-• If neither of the above situations applies, stop here and enter the number from line G above on line 2, page 1 of Substitute Form W-4P.
+If you have more than one source of income subject to withholding or a spouse with income subject to withholding and your combined income from all sources exceeds \$40,000 (\$25,000 if married), see the Multiple Pensions / More-Than- One-Income Worksheet to avoid having too little tax withheld. • If neither of the above situations applies, stop here and enter the number from line G above on line 2, page 1 of Substitute Form W-4P.